jhap1982/giveituruguay/2012/2012-08-11 - Staples Center, Los Angeles, CA, USA/README.md

 ## Setlist

-Monarchy of Roses
+1. Monarchy of Roses
-Around the World
+2. Around the World
-Snow ((Hey Oh))
+3. Snow ((Hey Oh))
-Otherside
+4. Otherside
-Look Around
+5. Look Around
-She's Only 18
+6. She's Only 18
-Can't Stop
+7. Can't Stop
-Dreams of a Samurai jam
+8. Dreams of a Samurai jam
-Soul to Squeeze
+9. Soul to Squeeze
-The Adventures of Rain Dance Maggie
+10. The Adventures of Rain Dance Maggie
-Universally Speaking
+11. Universally Speaking
-Right on Time
+12. Right on Time
-Under the Bridge
+13. Under the Bridge
-Goodbye Hooray
+14. Goodbye Hooray
-Californication
+15. Californication
-Pink as Floyd part of
+16. Pink as Floyd part of
-By the Way
+17. By the Way
-ENCORE BREAK
+<br> ENCORE BREAK
-Jam
+18. Jam
-Suck My Kiss
+19. Suck My Kiss
-Ethiopia
+20. Ethiopia
-Give It Away
+21. Give It Away

 ## Notes